 You will have seen the immense number of choices you have when shopping for toothpaste, which one do you go for?

-There is no one toothpaste that you must use when brushing your teeth, when wearing braces.
+There is no one toothpaste that you must use when brushing your teeth, if you are wearing braces.
 However, you really should be using a toothpaste that contains fluoride.

 Most of the typical over the counter/off the shop shelf toothpastes contains this ingredient.

-A fluoride based toothpaste, irrespective of whether you are wearing braces or not is advised.
-It is important for helping keep the enamel on your teeth strong whilst helping with healing.
+A fluoride based toothpaste, irrespective of whether you are wearing braces or not, is always advised.
+It is important for helping keep the enamel on your teeth strong whilst helping teeth to re-harden after exposure to acids in your diet.
 Fluoride can help make teeth less susceptible to damage from bacteria, acids and food.

 Even if the local water supply in your area contains fluoride, still purchase a toothpaste with this in it.